 We offer telephone services over our broadband network and continue to develop and deploy interconnected VoIP services.
 The FCC has ruled that competitive telephone companies that support VoIP services, such as those that we offer to our customers, are entitled to interconnect with incumbent providers of traditional telecommunications services, which ensures that our VoIP services can operate in the market.
 However, the scope of these interconnection rights are being reviewed in a current FCC proceeding, which may affect our ability to compete in the provision of voice services or result in additional costs.
 It remains unclear precisely to what extent federal and state regulators will subject VoIP services to traditional telephone service regulation.
 Expanding our offering of these services may require us to obtain certain authorizations, including federal and state licenses.
 We may not be able to obtain such authorizations in a timely manner, or conditions could be imposed upon such licenses or authorizations that may not be favorable to us.
-The FCC has already extended certain traditional telecommunications requirements, such as E911 capabilities, Universal Service Fund contribution, Communications Assistance for Law Enforcement Act ("CALEA"), measures to protect Customer Proprietary Network Information and customer privacy, disability access, number porting, network outage reporting, rural call completion reporting, and other regulatory requirements to many VoIP providers such as us.
+The FCC has already extended certain traditional telecommunications requirements, such as E911 capabilities, Universal Service Fund contribution, Communications Assistance for Law Enforcement Act ("CALEA"), measures to protect Customer Proprietary Network Information and customer privacy, disability access, number porting, battery back-up, network outage reporting, rural call completion reporting, and other regulatory requirements to many VoIP providers such as us.
 If additional telecommunications regulations are applied to our VoIP service, it could cause us to incur additional costs and may otherwise materially adversely impact our operations.

-In November 2011, the FCC released an order significantly changing the rules governing intercarrier compensation for the origination and termination of telephone traffic between interconnected carriers.
-The Tenth Circuit Court of Appeals upheld the rules in May 2014, although one aspect of the order remains under appeal.
-The new rules will result in a substantial decrease in interstate compensation payments over a multi-year period.
+In 2011, the FCC released an order significantly changing the rules governing intercarrier compensation for the origination and termination of telephone traffic between interconnected carriers.
+These rules have resulted in a substantial decrease in interstate compensation payments over a multi-year period.
 Further, the FCC's initiative to collect data concerning certain point to point transport ("special access") services we provide could result in additional regulatory burdens and additional costs.